OCOCA Information for Providers

 • All written requests

-• The attending physician’s diagnosis and prognosis, that the patient is capable, acting voluntarily, and has made an informed decision
+• The attending provider’s diagnosis and prognosis, that the patient is capable, acting voluntarily, and has made an informed decision

-• The consulting physician’s diagnosis and prognosis and verification that the qualified patient is capable, acting voluntarily, and has made an informed decision
+• The consulting provider’s diagnosis and prognosis and verification that the qualified patient is capable, acting voluntarily, and has made an informed decision

 • The counselor's statement of determination that the patient is capable, and does not appear to be suffering from undertreatment or nontreatment of depression or other conditions which may interfere with the ability to make an informed decision

-• The attending physician’s offer to the patient to rescind the request at the time of the second oral request
+• The attending provider’s offer to the patient to rescind the request at the time of the second oral request

-• A statement by the attending physician indicating that all requirements have been met and indicating the steps taken to carry out the request, including identification of the medication prescribed.
+• A statement by the attending provider indicating that all requirements have been met and indicating the steps taken to carry out the request, including identification of the medication prescribed.

 • Give the requesting patient the Final Attestation for a Request for Medication to End My Life form and instruct the patient about completing it